Generation

 Generation Kplus and Generation 14plus, two competition programmes screening state-of-the-art international cinema.
 For young audiences and for everyone else.
 Epic narratives and fleeting moments, flights of fantasy and bitter realities.
 Coming-of-age stories: awesome, wild and angry, heartfelt and headstrong.

 With a comprehensive programme of contemporary films exploring the lives and worlds of children and teenagers, Berlinale Generation enjoys a unique position as the instigator of a convention-breaking young people’s cinema.
-Headed by Maryanne Redpath since 2008, the section is simultaneously a home for outspoken young audiences and open-minded adults.
-Generation continuously navigates the space between challenging and overwhelming, and nurtures an open and controversial dialogue with its audience, artists, industry guests and film critics.
+Headed by Sebastian Markt since 2022 the section is simultaneously a home for outspoken young audiences and open-minded adults.
+Generation presents the type of cinema that seeks to challenge without overwhelming, nurturing an open and controversial dialogue with its audience, artists, industry guests and film critics.

 The selection focuses on films that, in their narratives and cinematic languages, take young people seriously.
 Stories that are told through the eyes of their young protagonists and which make their worlds tangible.
 Films that matter, that open doors to unfamiliar worlds.
 Films that demand bravery, displaying intersectional perspectives and encouraging collective solutions.
 Films that hold up a mirror to the adult world.
 Feature films, documentaries and animations, genre films and works that expand the formal language of cinema compete on an equal footing in the section’s two competitions.